shubhvish4495/own-load-balancer/README.md

 # own-load-balancer
-A load balancer implementation in Go
+A load balancer implementation in Go language